 There are extremely strict rules which regulate what you can and cannot send by sea freight.
-These fall mainly into the following 2 categories.
+These fall mainly into the following three categories.

-- Valuable Cargo: We do not accept valuable cargo.
-This includes cash, traveller's cheques, stamp collections, deeds, tickets, jewellery, watches or similar highly valuable items.
+We do not accept valuable cargo.
+This includes cash, traveller's cheques, stamp collections, deeds, tickets, jewellery, watches, or similar items.